IthacaResearch/ithacaresearch.github.io/_research/dlpopt.md

 ## Results

 The simulated performance of the methodology proposed in the original article is unfortunately poor when using investable assets.
-Below are the results for each simulation.
+The results for each simulation are below.

 ### Portfolio A
 - Assets: SPY, GHAAX, VWESX, VUSTX